axolotl-chat/axolotl/docs/INSTALL.md

 **Build and Install**

-In order to build axolotl you need to get its nodejs dependencies once:

-`clickable build --libs nodejs_deps`

-To build crayfish execute:

-`clickable build --libs crayfish`

 The app is built by running:

-`clickable build`

-The app is installed on device by running:

-`clickable install`
+`clickable`

+This will build the app, install it onto a device connected via usb and run the app on the device.

 Remember to add `--arch <arch_of_your_mobile>` (i.e. `--arch arm64`) to the above three commands when building for you mobile device.

-**Run**

-`clickable launch` to run axolotl on your mobile device or `clickable desktop` to run it on your pc.
+All steps can be done with individual clickable commands `clickable build`, `clickable install` and `clickable launch`.
+To build and run Axolotl on your pc run `clickable desktop`.

 Clickable supports a few different parameters.
 For example, `clickable launch logs` to start signal and get logging output.